This post grabbed the WOW Badge as part of the Write Over The Weekend contest conducted by Blogadda.

 As I recovered from the shock, I wiped the tears that have found its way down my cheeks.
-I hate this constant darkness, feeling of nothingness, the colour Black.
+I hate this constant darkness, feeling of nothingness, the color Black.

-But I wasn’t listening, because my mind was saying “Yes, yes,” almost shouting at the thought of colours splashed around but my heart was saying “No”.
+But I wasn’t listening, because my mind was saying “Yes, yes,” almost shouting at the thought of colors splashed around but my heart was saying “No”.
 My heart and mind had not been in sync lately and their games have started to aggravate me.
-Doctor Uncle has always been so kind to me and even after life he has thought to give me second chance to life but how could I do this to him.
+Doctor Uncle has always been so kind to me and even after life he has thought to give me second chance to live but how could I do this to him.
 I absolutely cannot.
-Suddenly my mind conjured an image of a girl Neha I haven’t seen but met in therapy sessions, she is ten and craves to see the sunlight she likes to feel on her skin every morning, wants to see the flowers she smells, she wants to see her parents, her dolls, She want to see the life and she deserves it more.
+Suddenly my mind conjured an image of Neha, I haven’t seen her but met during therapy sessions, she is ten and craves to see the sunlight she likes to feel on her skin every morning, wants to see the flowers she smells, she wants to see her parents, her dolls, She wants to see the life and she deserves it more.

 “I know there is a lot to take in… We don’t have to decide now.
 We’ll go there first.
 One step at a time”